*Sick Bank Enrollment for the 2023-2024 SY has passed. Please contact firstname.lastname@example.org with questions about enrollment status.*

 - Apply for FMLA (to protect your job) and use your own earned sick leave to cover your pay.

-- Once your own accrued sick leave is exhausted, contact Marisha Ingram, email@example.com, for a Sick Bank application.
+- Once your own accrued sick leave is exhausted, contact the Sick Bank at firstname.lastname@example.org for a Sick Bank application.
 You must use the approved form, submit a pay stub, and provide any medical documentation.
 Return.

 - The Sick Bank Committee will meet and approve or deny pending applications.
 The Sick Bank Committee meets every other Tuesday.
 Applications must be in by Monday to be considered.